Coach Edith - June 11, 2025

 You don’t need a single path.
 You need to pull the thread and start sorting the power inside what you already know.

-This post is for the professionals, creatives, consultants, and multilingual high-achievers whose experiences are so stacked they’re drowning in them.
+This post is for the professionals, creatives, consultants, and multilingual high-achievers whose skills and experiences are so stacked they’re drowning in them.

 You can't fake knowing how to swim.
 When you're in deep waters, it's either sink or swim.